-Remove the perennial from its container and use the container to measure a whole that is twice as wide but no deeper.
+Remove the Lady's Mantle from its container and use the container to measure a whole that is twice as wide but no deeper.
 Loosed the roots at the bottom of the plant using you hands and place in the center of the hole.
 Fill the space around the whole with the original soil mixed with compost or topsoil.
 Pat firmly and give the plant a slow, deep watering to encourage the roots to settle.

 How do you prune a Lady's mantle plant?

-This herbaceous perennial is self-seeding, so it can be invasive, but with proper pruning, its spread can be controlled.
+Lady's Mantle is self-seeding, so it can be invasive, but with proper pruning, its spread can be controlled.
 You can also pevent spreading by cutting off spent flower stems.
 This will also encourage a second, late-summer rebloom.
 Do not prune too late in the fall or this may prompt regrowht that will not survive the winter.

-Water frequently while the plant is establshing.
+Water Lady's Mantle frequently while the plant is establshing.
 While you can reduce frequency once it is established, allowing the roots to dry out between waterings can cause the leaves to scorch in the sun.